neighborhoods/KojoWorkerDecoratorComponent/README.md

 ```

-Modify the `MyWorker/Builder.service.yml` to composes a decorator stack tailored to `MyWorker`.
-Before doing so move the file from your fabrication folder to the source folder.
+Implement `MyWorker.php`, `MyWorkerInterface.php` and `MyWorker/Proxy.php` after moving them from your fabrication folder to the source folder.
-You must also move and implement the `MyWorker.php`, `MyWorkerInterface.php` and `MyWorker/Proxy.php`.
+Don't forget to define decorator parameters without default values mentioned [earlier](#decorator-stack).
+To modify the decorator stack move `MyWorker/Builder.service.yml` as well and adapt it.

 The Proxy template is using [Neighborhoods Container Builder](https://github.com/neighborhoods/DependencyInjectionContainerBuilderComponent).
 For your convenience it is already added as a dependency, although it's not used in the source code.